-Not a mumble rapper, not a trendy rapper, but an artist who delivers with his own style and the release of his latest album, Going Postal, proves just that.
-Originally from New York and currently based in Denver, Big Trip is a man of many talents that range from athletics with an once future in baseball to having all the abilities to be one of the country’s next top rap artist.
-Once destined to be in the major leagues, now his destiny seems to be making a major impact in the rap game and Going Postal is good start for a career that has already been headed in the right direction.
+Not a mumble rapper, not a trendy rapper, but an artist who delivers with his own style, and the release of his latest album, Going Postal, proves just that.
+Originally from New York and currently based in Denver, Big Trip is a man of many talents that have ranged from athletics, with an once future in baseball, to having all the abilities to be one of hip hop’s next top rap artist.
+Once destined to be in the major leagues, now his destiny seems to be making a major impact in the rap game.

 A diverse, coming-of-age release, Going Postal takes in everything from modern trap beats to classic hip-hop production across its 13 tracks.